Texas Republicans Sue Over Cancellation of Houston Convention

 The lawsuit comes after Texas reached a grim new benchmark, with a record 112 people dying from Covid-19 on Wednesday.
 The respiratory illness caused by the new coronavirus has now killed 2,870 Texans, according to the Houston Chronicle.

-A faction of hardline small-government, individual-rights loving Texas Republicans say Governor Greg Abbott’s recent order mandating people wear masks in buildings, and outside if social distancing is not possible, is government tyranny.
+A faction of hardline small-government, individual-rights loving Texas Republicans say Governor Greg Abbott’s recent order mandating people wear masks in buildings and outside, if social distancing is not possible, is government tyranny.

 Laboring their point that Turner was just looking for an excuse to call off their convention, the Republicans claim in their lawsuit the mayor had also said he would shut it down unless everybody in attendance wore a mask.